Showmax/env/README.md

 When the value is a pointer (potentially a pointer to pointer, or pointer to pointer to another pointer, etc.), we follow the pointer chain and automatically initialize all intermediate pointers on the path.
+In this respect, `env` behaves the same as the `json` package in the standard library.

 ### Parsing slices

 We also support parsing slices.
-If a data field is declared as slice, the corresponding value parsed from environment is treated as comma-separated list of values loaded into the slice.
+If a struct field is declared as slice, the corresponding value parsed from environment is treated as comma-separated list of values loaded into the slice.
 This behavior is baked-in and is not configurable.